 Eventually, I had to put my foot down and give Kidz Bop the ax.
 Mostly, I have trained my daughter to overlook the bad words so that we can listen to the original songs.
 They’re still pop songs, still fluff.
 But it’s worth it, even if I do catch her saying, “You PMS like a bitch,” (thanks, Katy Perry), or “I got passion in my pants and I ain’t afraid to show it,” (h/t LMFAO).
 It’s still better than hearing my daughter mimic ridiculous lyrics like, “Here’s my cup, put some water in it.”
 Liquor, it’s supposed to be liquor!
 Amirite, Bruno?

 Kidz Bop is mostly out of our lives now, but that doesn’t change the fact that I still listen to more cheesy pop music than I’d ever anticipated, past the tenth grade.
-It’s like, somehow I created this world where my Spotify Daily Mixes consist of Taylor Swift and Shawn Mendez.
+It’s like, somehow I created this world where my Spotify Daily Mixes consist of Taylor Swift, Walk The Moon, and Shawn Mendez.
 Who the hell is Shawn Mendez anyway, and why does he need stitches?
 Because his girlfriend won’t kiss him?
 Move on, dude!

 The fact that I even know who these people even are is a bad sign.
 I’m losing my grip, my cred.
 Instead of being up-to-date on bands and new sub-genres, now I know when Selena Gomez has a new single out.
 I know the damn music from Disney’s Descendants, for f*ck’s sake!
 In one way, I feel like a failure as a human being.
 But, in another, I feel like I’m bonding with my kids in one of the best ways ever.
 We sing together; we perform; we emote.
 Less and less am I in the front row at small concerts, not-dancing with the other hipsters, but now I’m learning some pretty sick Beyoncé move in my living room, thanks to “Just Dance.”